(This is Part 2 of my Summer in Iceland post. Click here for Part 1!)

 I have a feeling that the landscape we live in is a lot more intertwined with our mentality than we might think.

 One thing that I had been noticing from the time I first landed, was that Icelanders seemed to put less emphasis on schedule.
 Buses were consistently late or early, places stayed open long after closing hours simply because everyone was having a good time, and mealtimes seemed to drag on for hours with everyone laughing and talking around the table.
 In a grander scheme, teenagers seemed less pressed with their futures.
 One villager, I met while in Þingeyri, was a seventeen-year-old aspiring blacksmith.
-He told me, quite nonchalantly, that yes, he was in school, but he was in rush to finish.
-“I’ll finish when I finish,” were his exact words.
+He told me, quite nonchalantly, that yes, he was in school, but he was in no rush to finish.
+“I’ll finish when I finish,” were his words.

 Is this attitude a result of the non-coherent days and nights?
 While in the summer, the sun never sets, in the winter, the sun never rises.
 It’s a schedule that goes against our circadian rhythm, and everything us Americans know.
 Does this disconnect between nature and our bodies lessen the significance of time?